 You can send pictures via iMessage using either a Wi-Fi or cellular network.
 So, whichever network you are using, make sure that you are using a stable internet connection.
 If your iPhone is connected to Wi-Fi and pictures are not sending, go to Settings > Wi-Fi and turn off Wi-Fi.
 Then you can use a cellular data network.
 Or you can turn off or on your connection several times and then, try again to send the image via iMessage.

-If you have a stable connection, then reset network settings for your iPhone as we did in the case of text messages.
-This will erase all the saved Wi-Fi passcode and carrier connection.
+If you have a stable connection, then reset the network settings for your iPhone as we did in the case of text messages.
+This will erase all the saved Wi-Fi passcode and carrier connections.
 If you are not able to send pictures due to a network issue, then resetting will probably solve the issue.

 It might be the case that the iMessage server is down and there is no problem on your end.
-So, check system status for iMessage and you can check by visiting the system status official page.
+So, check the system status for iMessage and you can check by visiting the system status official page.
 If the server is working, then it will show as a green dot.

 Check System Status